 So people using the battery remaining time indicator (Battery Time Remaining) From the menu bar, you will not be able to enjoy this function.

-I do not know exactly the reasons why Apple decided to give up this option.
-It is speculated hardware for new MacBook would no longer allow time reporting of battery autonomy.
+We don't know exactly why Apple decided to give up this option.
+It is speculated that the hardware of the new MacBook models would no longer allow the battery life time to be reported.

 It is true that this report does not have the autonomy 100% accuracy, but users could get an idea of their working time remained available.